elchare/gigawatt-tools/README.md

 a) Pull the code and compile it yourself.

-b) Download the pre-compiled tools from the folder "obj"
+b) Download the pre-compiled tools from the folder "tools"

 How do I use the tools?